What is a headhunter?

 Firms usually hire headhunters to help them fill executive roles or positions that require more specialized skills.
 Sometimes, they’re used for confidential or high-budget roles, where publicly posting job information and compensation could compromise a company’s operations.
 They’re also hired to find talent outside the local or regional market.

-Jobseekers can also use headhunters to stay in consideration for future opportunities in their industry, and may or may not pay for this service.
-Then, when an opportunity opens, the headhunter will contact any people in their network who they think would be a good fit.
+Job seekers can also use headhunters to be considered for future opportunities in their industry, and they may or may not pay for this service.
+Then, when an opportunity opens, the headhunter will contact anyone in their network who they think would be a good fit.

 Generally speaking, headhunters are paid by a company that has vacancies and make their money by filling these vacancies—if their chosen candidate is not hired, they don’t get paid.
 Usually, payment is a percentage of the new hire’s first year of salary.
-Many successful headhunters have made a career of staffing multiple executive-level positions per year and will subsequently charge more—but it’s because they get proven results.
+Many successful headhunters have made a career of staffing multiple executive-level positions per year and will subsequently charge more—but it’s because they have a good track record of getting results.

 Headhunters vs. recruiters